hrefjeff/hitbox/index.md

 I created a battle lounge and lilCreepySleepy a Birdie player joined.
 We went on for at least 2 hours in a FT3 format.
 His Birdie messed me up.
+0-3 every single time.
-However, he primarily used Honda.
+However, he primarily used E.Honda.
+We went even.
+I did 3-0 him at one point.

 The drills and warm-up activies are starting to pay off.
 I can now switch sides freely and not be disoriented.